evancz/elm-architecture-tutorial/README.md

   6. Pair of GIF fetchers
   7. List of GIF fetchers
   8. Pair of animating squares

+It helps to go through them in order (and with the tutorial here, it helps!)

 One very interesting aspect of the architecture in all these programs is that it *emerges* from Elm naturally.
 The language design itself leads you towards this architecture whether you have read this document and know the benefits or not.
 I actually discovered this pattern just using Elm and have been shocked by its simplicity and power.